 Shocked By His Own Voice: Male Soprano Soars In World’s Smallest Vocal Category

-BOSTON This piece of classical music — it’s “Lascia Ch’io Pianga” from Handel’s opera “Rinaldo” being performed in Amsterdam — has an unusual twist:
+This piece of classical music — it’s “Lascia Ch’io Pianga” from Handel’s opera “Rinaldo” being performed in Amsterdam — has an unusual twist:

 That’s a soprano you hear singing.
 But the name of this soprano may surprise you.
 He is Robert Crowe, a male soprano.
 It’s the world’s smallest vocal category, with very few male sopranos singing professionally worldwide.